 It is very surprising to know that a handful of women were bold enough to step into the world of hacking and make their presence felt – a field where the art of writing computer code and manipulating computer hardware is always considered to be traditionally dominated by males.
 It remains an evolving, multi-billion dollar industry as some hackers are often blamed for causing irreparable damage while others are simultaneously credited for some of the biggest breakthroughs in technology.

-No matter what a hacker may be, they are known for their resourcefulness and their knowledge of complex theory.
-The female hackers listed below have been credited with some of the biggest breakthroughs that changed the perception about hacking.
+No matter what a hacker may be, they are known for their resourcefulness and their knowledge of complexity theory.
+The female hackers listed below have been credited with some of the biggest breakthroughs that changed the perception of hacking.

 Let’s have a look at some of the most beautiful and notorious female hackers and the impact they have on the world.